spryker/spryker-docs/docs/pbc/all/search/202212.0/third-party-integrations/algolia.md

 {% info_block infoBox "Note" %}

-Spryker will group all concrete products that belong to the same abstract product if a search query returns them.
+Spryker groups all concrete products that belong to the same abstract product if a search query returns them.

 {% endinfo_block %}

 ## Indexes

-An index is the place where the data used by Algolia is stored.
+An index is a place where the data used by Algolia is stored.

 In case of the Spryker store, the index is a complete list of all active concrete products that can appear in search results.
 There are separate indexes for each locale and sorting strategy.
-With the Algolia app, the search results in your store can be sorted by:
+With the Algolia app, the search results in your store can be sorted by the following options:

 - Popularity
 - From highest to lowest rating